syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### dateFormat `string`
 {:#members:dateformat}

-Specifies the dateFormat for gantt , given format is displayed in tooltip , grid .
+Specifies the dateFormat for Gantt , given format is displayed in tooltip , Grid .

 #### Default Value: